Corentin-Julienne/Corentin-Julienne/README.md

 # 👤 Presentation
 ---

-CS student and Clinical Psychologist.
+Developer and Clinical Psychologist.
 Looking for a junior position as Software Engineer/Developer.

-Solid foundations in CS, with 15+ projects completed at School 42, including a Shell (C), a 3D Game Engine (C) and Web Server (C++).
+Solid foundations in CS, with 15+ projects completed at School 19 (42 Network), including a Shell (C), a 3D Game Engine (C), a Web Server (C++) and a Dynamic Website (Angular, NestJS, Tailwind CSS, Docker, PostgreSQL).
 Highly motivated, passionate, autonomous, and able to learn new skills at a fast pace.

 Able to speak fluently and work in 🇬🇧English, 🇫🇷French and 🇪🇸Spanish.